top of page

 We love street trees logo woodland trust

 We were joined by author of Britain's Tree Story & World Tree Story, Julian Hight who talked about his passion for ancient and historic trees which has taken him all over the world.
 He brought with him a sappling of a Selwood Oak for us to plant locally.
-We shall look after it until it's big enough to plant in a public space, possibly in the winter of 2020
+By December 2023 it was big enough to put in a public space, so through Bournemouth Parks in Mind, we planted the oak in Shelley Park, Boscombe, Dorset.

 Local artist, oil painter Kate Marr showcased her latest work 'Rheinfield Walk, New Forest'...